← Back to Blog

 Tutorial

-How to Define Your Target Audience for Better Product Validation
+How to Define Your Target Audience for Validation

-Companies that segment their market before launching are 60% more likely to report higher profits than competitors, according to Bain & Company.
+Companies that segment their market consistently outperform those that don't (Bain & Company).
 Yet most founders test their product concepts against "everyone aged 18-65."
 That's not a target audience.
 That's a census.

 Broad audience definitions produce vague results.
 You get lukewarm scores and generic feedback that doesn't help you make product decisions.
 A 3.2 out of 5 overall score hides a 4.3 with one segment and a 2.1 with another.
 The averaged number tells you nothing.
 The segmented numbers tell you exactly where to focus.